E-learning FAQs

 No, the information you submit is not sent/recorded anywhere.

-Once you have completed the course you will be issued with a .png file certificate, which can be saved or printed.
-To ensure your name appears on the certificate, please enter your name when prompted to do so at the start of the course.
-There will not be another opportunity to do this later in the course.
+Once you have completed the course you will be issued with a certificate, which can be saved or printed.

-It is likely to be because some of the previous sections have not been fully completed.
-It is important to ensure that you complete all activities in all sections of the e-learning; otherwise you may not be able to progress to the next topic.
+It's likely to be because some of the previous sections have not been fully completed.
+It's important to ensure that you complete all activities in all sections of the e-learning; otherwise you may not be able to progress to the next topic.

 There are a few reasons which may be preventing you from viewing your certificate:

-- The Scout Association e-learning is only compatible with certain browsers (listed above).
+• The e-learning is only compatible with certain browsers (listed above).
 You should ensure that you are using one of the browsers listed, as using an older version may be the cause for the certificate page failing to load.

 If resolving these doesn’t help, you may wish to take a screenshot of the final page prior to selecting the certificate as proof of learning.
 This screenshot can be printed or saved as a .png file to share with your Training Adviser when you meet to discuss the learning and validate the module.